PaperMC/docs/docs/paper/admin/how-to/aikars-flags.md

 GC logging does not hurt your performance and can be left on at all times.
 The files will not take up much space (5MB)

-## Technical Explanation of the Flags
+## Technical explanation of the flags

 1.  **-Xms matching -Xmx - why:** You should never run your server with the case that `Xmx` can run the system completely out of memory.
 Your server should always be expected to use the entire